WomenWhoCode/berlin-issues-explorer-be/SETUP.md

     `gradle build && java -jar build/libs/berlin-issues-explorer-be-0.1.0.jar`

-## Alternatively, use cloud IDE

-There are many cloud IDEs, but only few flexible enough and still not requiring credit card for registration.
-We chose *cloudtasty* but we are open for suggestions:)

-  * create free account at [codetasty](https://codetasty.com/)
-  * send your username to berlinhacknights@womenwhocode.com, so that we add you to the project
-  * once you get confirmation that you are added to the project, use `wwc-issues-explorer` workspace.
-All prerequisites are installed (java8, gradle build tool, git).
-  * detailed information how to use cloud IDE and run the project there for the first time can be found [here](cloud_ide_setup.pdf)

 ## Add  GITHUB_ACCESS_TOKEN

 You can find your token at https://github.com/settings/tokens.
 Then run the following command in the terminal with your token. < and > are not part of the actual token.